Amber Rose Shares Adorable Cuddle Session With Baby Dream Kardashian

 “Auntie on duty!
 Amber Rose shared an adorable selfie with her BFF Blac Chyna’s baby daughter, Dream…”

 The site commented on how cozy both Amber and Dream appear as the girls pose for their photo together.
-The 2-month-old seems to be quite content in Rose’s presence, suggesting the baby is familiar with her “auntie.”
+The two-month-old seems to be quite content in Rose’s presence, suggesting the baby is familiar with her “auntie.”

 “Makeup maven Rose looks comfy in a burgundy hoodie and black baseball cap for her playdate with Dream.”